-Welcome back to Ethos Exchange!
+Welcome back to Ethos Exchange, our veterinary practice management series.
 With all the hurdles that 2020 has brought, we’re bringing it back to our discussion from earlier this year: organizational grit.

 What makes a person, team, or organization gritty?
 According to this Harvard Business Review article, it’s passion and perseverance, a commitment to always improve, and remaining in love with what you do through it all.
 Having a gritty team is important in healthcare, particularly veterinary healthcare, because the field itself already attracts these passionate high-performers and is so dependent on teamwork.

 Without grit, you simply won’t make it in veterinary medicine.

 In veterinary practice & organization management, we need to look inward on how to inspire and nurture this grit; it starts from the top with the leaders.

 What Else Does Grit Mean in Veterinary Medicine?

 Perhaps there are also other components of grit besides passion & perseverance we must first consider:

 Being whole and together in our goals for our hospitals.

 Pursuing goals & opportunities that aren’t the norm and getting through tough days.

 Remembering to take care of yourself and others.